xanderstevenson/diy-devops-dashboard/README.md

 <br>

-<b>This project if for demos purposes only and should not be used in a production environment.</b>
+<b color="blue" align="center">This project if for demos purposes only and should not be used in a production environment.</b>

 <br>